apex-enterprise-patterns/fflib-apex-mocks/README.md

 	public MyClass(ClassA.IClassA dependencyA, ClassB.IClassB depdenceyB)

-This allows you to pass mock implementations of depdencies A and B when you want to unit test MyClass.
+This allows you to pass mock implementations of dependencies A and B when you want to unit test MyClass.

 Lets assume we've written our own list interface MyList.IList that we want to either verify or stub: